Exploring neutrino interactions in light of present and upcoming galaxy surveys: Summary

 In a nutshell, present and future galaxy surveys, combined with CMB missions, play a significant role in shedding light on possible neutrino interaction in the early universe, the sum of the neutrino mass as well as major cosmological parameters.
 This in turn helps us take a step forward to improve our understanding of the universe and its interplay with this essential particle physics entity as well as the theories encompassing them.

 The results presented in this article point to several areas that warrant further investigation.
 Firstly, since our analysis was conducted using the BOSS DR12 FS datasets, it would be intriguing to explore its extension to the BOSS DR16 full-shape galaxy power spectra, as and when that is made publicly available.
+A detailed forecast analysis involving both spectroscopic and photometric galaxy clustering measurements, somewhat in the line of \cite{Baumann:2017gkg} will be an interesting way forward.
 Additionally, the study of neutrino interactions requires a robust consideration of all cosmological parameters, particularly the sum of neutrino mass, which remains poorly constrained in the context of the EFT of LSS analysis.
 While current DESI data releases and the future Euclid survey are expected to provide more precise measurements of the sum of neutrino mass, they have not yet been analyzed within the framework of the EFT of LSS.
 This lies beyond the scope of our current analysis.
 A comprehensive study of these surveys, in conjunction with CMB anisotropy datasets, will be crucial for unraveling the complexities of neutrino interactions.